marcio-wso2/asgardeo-react-app/README.md

 ### Register an Application

-Follow the instructions in the [Try Out the Sample Apps](../../README.md#try-out-the-sample-apps) section to register an application.

-Make sure to add `https://localhost:3000` as a Redirect URL and also add it under allowed origins.
+We will do it together during the training

 ### Download the Sample

-Download the sample from [here](https://github.com/asgardeo/asgardeo-auth-react-sdk/releases/latest/download/asgardeo-react-app.zip) and extract the zip file.
+Download the sample from [here](https://github.com/marcio-wso2/asgardeo-react-app) and extract the zip file.

 ### Configure the Sample